Skip to main content

 3.2

-If you are not sure how to create a custom field on an existing object such as EC2 Instance or Physical Server, follow the instructions here.
+If you are not sure how to create a custom field on an existing object (for example, AWS EC2 Instance or CloudAware Physical Server), see Create a Custom Field.

 Salesforce ID